-For instance in 2016, in five cases out of six, the FCA conditioned its approval only on behavioural remedies,6 whereas in the remaining case, structural and behavioural remedies were accepted.7 In 2017, out of eight cases, the FCA accepted behavioural commitments four times,8 and a mixture of behavioural and structural remedies for the other four.8 In 2018, in four cases out of five, the FCA conditioned its approval only on structural remedies,9 whereas in the remaining case, behavioural remedies were accepted.10
+For instance, in 2016, in five cases out of six, the FCA conditioned its approval only on behavioural remedies,5 whereas in the remaining case, structural and behavioural remedies were accepted.6 In 2017, out of eight cases, the FCA accepted behavioural commitments four times,7 and a mixture of behavioural and structural remedies for the other four.8 In 2018, in four cases out of five, the FCA conditioned its approval only on structural remedies,9 whereas in the remaining case, behavioural remedies were accepted.10

 Whatever the type of remedy, the appointment of an independent trustee responsible for monitoring the implementation of the remedies is almost systematically required by the FCA.
 The trustee's role, the provisions guaranteeing his or her independence with regard to the parties and the details of how he or she is to report on his or her assignment to the FCA are specified in the model text for commitments.

 Taking its inspiration from models developed by the Commission and other competition authorities, in its guidelines the FCA presents two models: one for divestiture commitments and the other for trustee mandates.
 These models can be adapted on a case-by-case basis although the FCA will try to stick to its model to the greatest extent possible and thus does not offer much flexibility in practice.

 The Authority carefully monitors the implementation of remedies and may withdraw an authorisation in the case of non-compliance.
 In such a case, the parties must either restore the situation to what it was before the transaction (i.e., 'unwind' the operation) or re-notify the transaction to the FCA within a month (the duty to re-notify the transaction was challenged before the Constitutional Council, which affirmed its constitutionality).